BhargavKadali39/hangman-explained-in-python/README.md

 # hangman-explained-in-python
-Detailed explanation of hangman using python
+Detailed explanation of hangman using python and snippets

 <h1>UNDER WORK</h1>